 One of the purposes of money is as a convenient form of barter.
 Money is desired not so much for the thing itself, but what it can be exchanged for.
 Thus, in virtually every transaction, money constitutes one side of the transaction.
-Thus, money is exchanged for a car, for groceries, for services, and so on.
-Because money is the universal barter, everything else is measured in terms of it.
+Thus, money is exchanged for a car, for groceries, for services, etc. Because money is the universal barter, everything else is measured in terms of it.
 For instance, I can buy a loaf of bread for $2 and a car for $20,000.
 Both prices are expressed as the amount of money that would have to be given in exchange for the item.

 However, there is an equivalent way of thinking about these transactions that allows a better understanding of currency exchanges.
 Buying a loaf of bread for 2 dollars is the same as selling 2 dollars for a loaf of bread.
 In other words, it is nothing more than an exchange.
 Since money is the medium of exchange, everything is priced in terms of money.